 Windows is full of common errors and issues that you, as a consumer, have to deal with on a day to day basis.
 The DNS_PROBE_FINISHED_NXDOMAIN error is no exception to this, causing problems for hundreds of users every other day.

 The DNS_PROBE_FINISHED_NXDOMAIN error is commonly an issue with your DNS or otherwise known as the Domain Name System.
-In most cases, the error occurs typically down to a misconfiguration or problem with your DNS.
-DNS is the system that helps navigate traffic on the internet, by connecting domain names (such as google.com) to web-hosting servers.
+In most cases, the error typically occurs down to a misconfiguration or problem with your DNS.
+DNS is a system that helps navigate traffic to the internet by connecting domain names (such as google.com) to web-hosting servers.

 The error is caused when this DNS system fails, and the standard error for this is the DNS_PROBE_FINISHED_NXDOMAIN.

 There are a couple of ways of fixing the DNS_PROBE_FINISHED_NXDOMAIN error.
 We will start with the easiest first, and work our way down.